 Membership with MSC connects you with a community of sailors to learn with and from.
 Club members not yet certified to bareboat charter can join Club Sails to make friends and find mentors.
 Just be honest about your skills, experience, and goals, and it's usually not very long before someone on board (or several people) encourage you to try new things while providing some guidance in the process.
-Members can also join the Facebook Modern Sailing Crew List and/or Bareboat Buddy List (email distribution list administered by MSC) to connect with other members to go sailing with.
-To request to join the Bareboat Buddy List, please send us an email.
+Members can also join the Facebook Modern Sailing Crew List and/or Crew List (email distribution list administered by MSC) to connect with other members to go sailing with.
+To request to join the Crew List, please send us an email.

 “Preparation doesn't assure victory, it assures confidence.” ― Amit Kalantri, 'Wealth Of Words'

 What are some scenarios that may lead to incompletion of an ASA course?